StephenHosking/github-from-scratch/_posts/2013-07-01-using-a-layout.md

 #### How to do it

 So first we must create the layout.
 This is a special kind of page which determines how all your HTML pages should look like.
 Our motor *Jekyll* expects those layout files to be in a folder called `_layouts`.
+Be careful how you name this folder, it has to be layouts with an **s**!
 But how do we create a folder on GitHub?

 This is as easy as creating a new file.
 Actually you start as if you wanted to create a new file, but you write the name of the folder in the name field and *do not click on OK yet!*